-Given Singapore’s national sports are eating, drinking and shopping it’s hardly surprising that, as a card-carrying hedonist, Singapore has my name written all over it.
-But there’s so much more to Singapore than conspicuous consumption and if I put my slightly sozzled epicurean inclinations to one side, I still love it.
-Because it’s also clean, safe and, as just about everyone speaks English, super easy to navigate, something that pleases my inner mama bear no end.
+Given Singapore’s predilection for eating, drinking and shopping it’s hardly surprising that, as a card-carrying hedonist, Singapore has my name written all over it.
+But there’s so much more to Singapore than conspicuous consumption, and even if I push my epicurean inclinations to one side, I still love the place.

-And I am not the only fan!
-With epic museums and galleries, great green parks, iconic architecture, state of the art attractions and action packed theme parks, it is fast becoming one of the kids’ favourite places too.
+But I am not the only fan!
+With epic museums and galleries, loads of green space, space age architecture, incredible attractions and action-packed theme parks, it is fast becoming one of the kids’ favourite places too.

 In fact, after five visits in 18 months the kids have started thinking of Singapore as something of a second home.
 So much so that eight-year old Raffles and five-year old Sugarpuff have once again decided to get their “He-said/She said” on to share the inside story on Singapore by kids.